citizenbar/website/content/en/replay/_index.md

 ---
-title: "Tous les évenements passés" description : "Liste des évèvements passés au Citizen Bar à voir et revoir en replay"
+title: "All upcoming events"
+description : "List of all upcoming events at the Citizen Bar "
 draft: false

 #